oss-slu/material-derailleur/README.md

     ```

 3. **Install Dependencies**:
-   Run the following command in your project directory to install required dependencies:
+   Run the following command in your project directory to install the required dependencies:

     ```bash
     npm install